Leighton W. Smith Jr.

 Leighton Warren Smith Jr. (20 August 1939 – 28 November 2023) was a former United States Navy admiral.
-In 1994, he became the Commander in Chief of United States Naval Forces Europe and Allied Forces Southern Europe, holding the commands during the height of the Yugoslav wars.
+In 1994, he became the Commander in Chief of United States Naval Forces Europe and Allied Forces Southern Europe, commands he would hold during the height of the Yugoslav wars.
 He commanded the NATO enacted no-fly zone (Operation Deny Flight) over Bosnia and the later bombing campaign against Republika Srpska (Operation Deliberate Force) in 1995.
-The same year he additionally took on command of the NATO-led Implementation Force (IFOR) in Bosnia with the objective of overseeing the peace agreement.
+In 1995, he also took commanded the NATO-led Implementation Force (IFOR) in Bosnia, with the objective of overseeing the Dayton Agreement.
 He held all three positions until his retirement in 1996.

 Early life and education

 Smith was born in Mobile, Alabama, on August 20, 1939, and graduated from the United States Naval Academy with the Class of 1962.
 He received his wings in January 1964.